 Please contact me at email@example.com to arrange for this initial conversation.

-The following documents set forth my expertise:
+The following documents set forth my background and expertise:

 - My professional resume.